Organiser FAQs

 Traditionally Wanderlands have been organised in the Winter months, but Spring and Summer trails also work really well, showing off gardens and daytime displays.

-Our main message to ensure success is to give plenty (months) of engagement time and concentrate on one local walkable area.
+Our main message to ensure success is to give plenty (months) of engagement time and concentrate on one local walkable area, and AVOID being within a month of existing established festivals.

 Registering and buying toolkits

-Window Wanderland CIC is a non-profit organisation, and we need to charge a small fee for the resources we have produced.
-This enables us to continue our work dedicated to bringing communities together and reducing isolation.
+Window Wanderland CIC is a non-profit organisation, and any money we receive goes straight back to continuing our work bringing communities together and reducing isolation.

-Our toolkit explains how to raise money through sponsorship to applying for community grants.
+Our Deluxe toolkit explains how to raise money through sponsorship to applying for community grants.

 Ideas also include: